Up to 20% off patio Shop now

 1. Choosing Poetry

 I love poetry and really enjoyed teaching it to my students.
 I always searched for new authors and books, but I had a few staples that I would use year in and year out in my classroom.
 Find what speaks to your students.
 Invite them to find poetry and bring it into the classroom as well.
-Here are a few of my favorite poetry books: (click the picture to see details on Amazon)
+Here are a few of my favorite poetry books:

 2. Introduce a Variety

 I love to introduce my students to different types of poems.
 Many children think that poetry has to rhyme and be written a certain way.
-I love to break down these ideas and show them how fun poetry can actually be!
+I love to break down these ideas and show them how fun poetry can be!
 Find examples of haiku, concrete poetry, free verse, etc., and share them with your students.
-I always loved reading Hate that Cat and Love that Dog by Sharon Creech because it made poetry relatable to my students.
+I always loved reading Hate That Cat and Love That Dog by Sharon Creech because it made poetry relatable to my students.
 These books are also great at showcasing some of the different types of poetry and their conventions.

 3. Word Play

 It’s important to know the basics of poetry to understand it.
 Spend some time introducing your students to poetry terms and conventions.
 Once they are familiar with them have them put them into use.
 A great way to do this is to print out the lyrics to songs and have students look for examples of figurative language.
-They can highlight examples that they find and explain the purpose for them in the song.
+They can highlight examples that they find and explain the purpose of the song.
 I’ve had students do this activity in pairs and small groups.
 It’s a great way to spark discussion!

 A fun wordplay activity that I used in the classroom was to have students examine words to determine the difference between their literal meaning and actual meanings.